gogogoghost/nokia-2780-flip-jailbreak-tutorial/readme.md

 ### Patched system image

-The patched `system.img` from this repository:
+The repository provides a patched `system.img`:

 1. disables SELinux enforcement
 2. includes root, and `su` is available from `adb shell`
 3. includes [`ostore`](https://github.com/gogogoghost/ostore-solid)
 4. includes [`appscmd`](#sideload-apps-via-cli) for command line app installation; this is not the official [`appscmd`](https://github.com/kaiostech/appscmd)
-5. attaches ADB to `USB storage and ADB`, and requires the ADB key from this repository
+5. ADB enable and disable follow the `USB storage` switch
 6. enables the hidden Developer menu entry, including `USB Debugger` and `Remote Debugger`

-If `ostore` was removed, reinstall it with a factory reset or with [`appscmd`](#sideload-apps-via-cli).

 ### Prepare